Ruokangas Guitars: History

 2012 – Finnish design critic Kaj Kalin chooses Ruokangas Guitars as the winner of the first ever Taito-Finlandia Award.
-Juha becomes one of the founding members and the first Vice President of The European Guitar Builders (EGB) association.
+Juha and Emma become some of the founding members and Juha becomes the first Vice President of The European Guitar Builders (EGB) association.

 2013 – Introduces the Unicorn Artisan and Mojo King models.
 Is invited to exhibit at The Healdsburg Guitar Festival (Santa Rosa, CA; USA).